 A PDF of this case study is available for download here.
 Danielle Allen and Ben Dana own and operate Root 5 Farm in Fairlee, Vermont.
 This organic vegetable farm on the Connecticut River provides over 200 CSA members, farmers market, restaurant, and wholesale customers with local, healthy food.
 Over 100 different varieties of crops are […]

 Hygienic design intentionally creates or improves spaces and equipment so they can be cleaned and sanitized as appropriate.
-This post, associated PDF guide and checklist (PDF and Excel) are tools we developed to help apply hygienic and sanitary design practice on produce farms.
-These tools cover the five key principles of hygienic design for produce […]
+This post, associated PDF guide and checklist (PDF and Excel, instructions) are tools we developed to help apply hygienic and sanitary design practice on produce farms.
+We also collaborated on a video introduction to hygienic design with […]

 A PDF of this case study is available for download here.
 Silas Doyle-Burr is managing Last Resort Farm in Monkton, VT, taking over the operations from his parents on the farm he grew up at.
 The farm was purchased in 1987 and transitioned from dairy farming to vegetable production in 1993.
 They now grow 26 […]

 Last Fall we surveyed growers in the region about postharvest topics in preparation for a USDA NE SARE proposal.
 That proposal has been funded!
 Growers who responded assigned a high level of importance to aggregated postharvest knowledge (4.5/5.0, n=56) while indicating poor availability of the information (3.3/5.0, n=57).
 Several ideas for research topics were provided […]